ConnorHoang/robot_localization_cpp/README.md

 #### Update Particles with Odom
 This function finds the change in the robot's position since it was last updated.
 It then adds these changes in position to each particle as if each particle was the robot's position and orientation.
 #### Update Particles with laser (LIDAR)
 The function parses the lidar data to determine the closest distance to an object. __mention threashould and infinite?__ Then the function determines for each particle in the particle cloud checks the closest distance to an obstacle at the same angle of the true lidar data.
+The difference between the true distance and each particle's difference is used to assign a weight, thereby updating the robot's most likely position.
 #### Normalize Particles
 This function is straightforward -- it divides the weight of each particle by the total weight of all particles, so that all the weights add up to one.
 #### Resample Particles
+Sort the particles in the particle cloud by weight and remove the lowest 25%.
+Replace 20% of the original particles as duplicates of the continuing particles with random noise, where continuing particles with higher weights have proportionally more particles assigned to them.
+Generate the remaining particles completely randomly.
 #### Calculate Pose

 ####